Oaktree Capital Management LP Buys Chesapeake Energy Corp, SunOpta Inc, Shoals Technologies Group Inc, Sells Ally Financial Inc, Taiwan Semiconductor Manufacturing Co, America Movil SAB de CV

 Oaktree Capital Management LP sold out a holding in Lufax Holding Ltd. The sale prices were between $13.56 and $17.44, with an estimated average price of $15.38.Sold Out: Kingsoft Cloud Holdings Ltd (KC)

-Oaktree Capital Management LP sold out a holding in Kingsoft Cloud Holdings Ltd. The sale prices were between $39.16 and $72.06, with an estimated average price of $53.35.Sold Out: Oasis Petroleum Inc (OAS)
+Oaktree Capital Management LP sold out a holding in Kingsoft Cloud Holdings Ltd. The sale prices were between $39.16 and $72.06, with an estimated average price of $53.35.Sold Out: Townsquare Media Inc (TSQ)

-Oaktree Capital Management LP sold out a holding in Oasis Petroleum Inc. The sale prices were between $37.37 and $63.83, with an estimated average price of $50.77.Sold Out: Townsquare Media Inc (TSQ)
+Oaktree Capital Management LP sold out a holding in Townsquare Media Inc. The sale prices were between $6.61 and $12, with an estimated average price of $9.7.Sold Out: Oasis Petroleum Inc (OAS)

-Oaktree Capital Management LP sold out a holding in Townsquare Media Inc. The sale prices were between $6.61 and $12, with an estimated average price of $9.7.Reduced: Ally Financial Inc (ALLY)
+Oaktree Capital Management LP sold out a holding in Oasis Petroleum Inc. The sale prices were between $37.37 and $63.83, with an estimated average price of $50.77.Reduced: Ally Financial Inc (ALLY)

 Here is the complete portfolio of Howard Marks.
 Also check out: